miamuch/melinamuch.github.io/content/teaching/js/index.md

   caption: 'Embed rich media such as videos and LaTeX math'
 ---

 I have been both instructor of record of a series of undergraduate courses on Quantitative Research methods, as well as co-founding and creating content for a Ph.D. level methods "Bootcamp" for incoming Ph.D. students at UC Irvine.
-In both cases, the focus was on
+In both cases, the focus was on practical R knowledge with an approachable style.

 ## Video